burncycl/risc-zero-coding-demonstration/tf-aws-remotes-state-backend-s3/README.md

 Reference:
 - [terraform-aws-remote-state](https://github.com/terra-mod/terraform-aws-remote-state.git)

-We're not going to reinvet the wheel here folks.
+We're not going to reinvent the wheel here folks.
 Remote state original code borrowed from the above repo.
 Modified to use newer Terraform Resources.

 ## Create Remote State